 Because of this second attachment, many people can still use their biceps even after a complete tear of the long head.
 When you tear your biceps tendon, you can also damage other parts of your shoulder, such as the rotator cuff tendons.

+Injury is the biggest reason for a Biceps Tendon Tear.
 If you fall hard on an outstretched arm or lift something too heavy, you can tear your biceps tendon.

 Many tears are the result of a wearing down and fraying of the tendon that occurs slowly over time.
 This naturally occurs as we age.
 It can be worsened by overuse – repeating the same shoulder motions again and again.